How to tell someone you have cancer

 “When you get a cancer diagnosis, you have to confront your mortality and there’s something in doing that,” she said.
 “It pits you against something really big and you strengthen your emotional muscle.
 You get a new yardstick, as far as what you can handle and what’s important and what’s not.”

-Diane Mapes is a staff writer at Fred Hutchinson Cancer Research Center.
-She has written extensively about health issues for NBC News, TODAY, CNN, MSN, Seattle Magazine and other publications.
+Diane Mapes, the author of "How to tell someone you have cancer," is a staff writer at Fred Hutchinson Cancer Research Center.
+She has written extensively about health issues for NBC News, TODAY, CNN, MSN, Seattle Magazine, and other publications.